Impact and Issues

 — Parent attending We are Friends

-Here are some headlines from recent evaluation work
+Here are some headlines from recent our recent evaluation.

 • 78% of older adults living in care homes felt less lonely